-- 1. Use one Bus Write operation to latch the Start Address and the first Word of the first Page to be programmed.
+- 1. Use one Bus Write operation to latch the Start Address and the first Word of the first Page to be programmed, where the start address is the location of the first data to be programmed.
 For subsequent Pages the first Word address can remain the Start Address (in which case the next Page is programmed) or can be any address in the same block.
 If any address with data FFFFh is given that is not in the same block as the Start Address, the device enters the Exit Phase.
 For the first Load Phase Status Register bit SR7 should be read after the first Word has been issued to check that the command has been accepted (bit SR7 set to '0').
 This check is not required for subsequent Load Phases. - Each subsequent Word to be programmed is latched with a new Bus Write operation.
 The address is only checked for the first Word of each Page as the order of the Words to be programmed is fixed.